kennethnguyenhtx-hub/Enterprise-Cloud-Outage-Analysis/README.md

 With the recent news of outages from major cloud providers, I wanted to explore and do a risk assessment on the financial impact an outage from one of the major cloud providers has on the market.
 When AWS experienced a DynamoDB/DNS Service Disruption (October 2025), operations across the internet halted up to 15 hours.

-**Problem**: Companies don't voluntarily disclose their cloud architecture details and third-party databases are incomplete or expensive.
+**PROBLEM**: Companies don't voluntarily disclose their cloud architecture details and third-party databases are incomplete or expensive.

-**My Solution**: Leverage SEC-mandated 10-K filings, specifically the Risk Factors section (Item 1A), where companies are legally required to disclose material risks to their business operations, including technology dependencies.
+**MY SOLUTION**: Leverage SEC-mandated 10-K filings, specifically the Risk Factors section (Item 1A), where companies are legally required to disclose material risks to their business operations, including technology dependencies.

 This approach transforms required annual documents into a unique data for cloud dependency mapping for over 2500 enterprises that is difficult to get hands on elsewhere in the public domain.